A Quilter’s Retrospective: 2001-2024

 PROJECT OVERVIEW

-Maureen Coupe Toomey is a lifelong textile artist, educator, and skilled seamstress whose work spans across fine art, clothing, home textiles, and furniture.
-In 2000, she began her journey in quilting, with emphasis on reclaimed materials and fabrics.
-Her quilts draw strong inspiration from the natural world, incorporating pressed leaves silhouettes, geologic scales of time, and storm patterns.
+Maureen Coupe Toomey is a lifelong textile artist, educator, and skilled seamstress whose work spans fine art, clothing, home textiles, and furniture.
+In 2000, she began her journey in quilting, with an emphasis on reclaimed materials and fabrics.
+Her quilts draw strong inspiration from the natural world, incorporating pressed leaf silhouettes, geologic scales of time, and storm patterns.

 To mark 25 years of quilting, Toomey released A Quilter’s Retrospective, a comprehensive anthology of her work captured in four themes: Exploration, Reclamation, Catalysis, and Natural Forces.

-As editor and design director, I worked closely with the artist to develop artistic statements for 21 difference quilts, select professional photography, and refine the larger narrative for her book.
-The 57-page retrospective eloquently captures the joy of artistic discovery, family bonds, and diverse history of quilting in United States.
+As editor and design director, I worked closely with the artist to develop artistic statements for 21different quilts, select professional photography, and refine the larger narrative for her book.
+The 57-page retrospective eloquently captures the joy of artistic discovery, family bonds, and the diverse history of quilting in the United States.